Ecotrust/madrona.ecotrust.org/services/index.md

 	<h2>Services {{ page_url }}</h2>

 	<p>We also offer a full range of services and can help you design and implement effective spatial planning processes with Madrona.
 Regardless of your technology capacities, we can create a service package to meet your needs.
-Services include:
+Services include:</p>

 		<ul>
 		    <li>Tool Development